Local Deals Review: The Perksconnect Scam For Businesses

 As I began to research the site, I found out that this perksconnect.com was a division of Augeo Affinity Marketing.
 If you look this company up, the reviews are not that good.
 Additionally, despite the fact that reps from this company or division have stated that there are no BBB complaints on file about them; there are, but they were resolved to some extent, although I'm sure not to the clients benefit.
 So BBB has no active complaints on file, but there are complaints in the system.

-However, if you want to really know what people think of this company and their tactics - visit the link above.
+However, if you want to really know what people think of this company and their tactics - visit this site.
 There you will find pages of reviews on this company; exactly how they approached or targeted the individual or company, and the results - if they successfully scammed the target, or what the targeted person thought of their high pressure marketing tactics.
 I looked at several pages on this board, and I did not see one satisfied person.
 I did not see one person who did not say this is a scam, except an obvious rep from the company, who stated that baloney about no complaints being listed with BBB.
 If you get any calls from this company, I'd hang up.
 Steer clear of them...a wide berth.